Chenyme/Chenyme-AAVT/README-EN.md

 ## Prerequisites

-1. Ensure your system has `Python` installed correctly, with a version number of 3.8 or higher.
+1. Please make sure that `Python` is installed correctly on your system and the version number is 3.8 or higher.
-2. Ensure `FFmpeg` is installed and set as an environment variable.
+2. Please ensure that `FFmpeg` has been installed and set `FFmpeg` as an environment variable.
-3. Ensure to run `install.bat` to install all dependencies.
+3. Please make sure to run `install.bat` to install all dependent libraries.
+4. When using `GPU` acceleration, please ensure that the correct `CUDA` and `Pytorch` versions are installed.
+5. It is recommended to use the `faster-whisper` and `Large` models to get the best sentence segmentation experience, but the models need to be downloaded from `Huggingface`.

 ## TODO